abshinn/bashcrash/README.md

 ### Working with CSV

+#### Manipulation with sed and awk

+When CSVs are improperly formatted, sed and awk can come to the rescue.

+A somewhat useful blog post on csv manipulation: [Sultan of Awk](http://abshinn.github.io/bash/2014/05/17/sultan-of-awk/)

+#### CSVKIT

 CSVkit is a super-useful collection of commands that operate on CSVs.
 It is implemented in python, and can be easily installed with: